-In 1970s, synecdoche was rehabilitated by a group of rhetoricians called Group μ or Group de Liège(5) (1970; 1977).
+In 1970s, synecdoche was rehabilitated by a group of rhetoricians called Group $\mu$ or Group de Liège(5) (1970; 1977).
 These rhetoricians regarded synecdoche as a master trope that cannot be reduced to metonymy.
-It is the basis for metaphor and metonymy themselves, therefore, they defined metaphor as a double synecdoche.
+On the contrary, it was the basis for metaphor and metonymy themselves so they defined metaphor as a double synecdoche.
 In such upsurge of interest, synecdoche was seen as if it had taken its revenge on metaphor and metonymy (Nerlich, 2010:306).